marmonkin/portfolio/README.md

 This one is my favourite feature of this project, as it works so well together with all dice.

   <img src="Screenshots/shoppe.png" width="602">

+Apart from that, I was actively participating in designing the game: dice functionality, dice names, enemy designs as well as design documentation were all done by me.

 </details>